staeter/work-in-progress/dialogue.md

 This doesn't mean avoiding hard or violent topics, nor does it mean abolishing debate or disagreement.
 It simply means to make ones best effort to reach the other, try to understand their point of view and progress from there.

-Community guidelines and content creation tutorials can encourage empathetic communication, default platform metrics can track and highlight constructive interactions rather than inflammatory ones, default recommender systems can show diverse perspectives and default interface can prompt users to reconsider harmful messages before publishing.
+Community guidelines and content creation tutorials can encourage empathetic communication, default platform metrics can track and highlight constructive interactions rather than inflammatory ones, default recommender systems can show diverse perspectives to break information bubbles and default interfaces can prompt users to reconsider harmful messages before publishing.
 These mechanisms help shape a culture where seeking to understand others becomes as natural as expressing oneself.

 ### 2. Optimistic